polkadot-fellows/xcm-format/proposals/0000-rename-locking-instructions.md

 ## Motivation

-The renaming of these instructions is intended to eliminate potential confusion caused by naming mismatches between XCM and Substrate.
+The renaming of these instructions is intended to eliminate potential confusion caused by naming mismatches between XCM and FRAME.
 By ensuring consistency in naming conventions across both platforms, we can enhance clarity and maintain a unified language.

 ## Specification